telerik/fiddler-everywhere-docs/user-guide/overview.md

 **Tracked Request Timings** provides the following options:

-- **Gateway Determination Time**&mdash;The time (in milliseconds) required to determine the gateway.
+- **Determine Gateway**&mdash;The time (in milliseconds) required to determine the gateway.
 All values over 1000ms are unusual and suggest an issue.

 - **DNS Time**&mdash;The time (in milliseconds) required for a DNS lookup.
 Average DNS lookup times are between 20 and 120ms.